glass-dev/glass/tests/benchmarks/archer2/README.md

    EOF
    ```

-   Now when you next login to archer2, uv will be in your path and you will be
+   Now when you next log in to archer2, uv will be in your path, and you will be
    on the `/work` partition as your `HOME` dir.

-2. **Clone GLASS:** Clone the glass repo into the `/work` partition of Archer2:
+2. **Clone GLASS:** Clone the GLASS repo into the `/work` partition of Archer2:

    ```sh
    cd "${HOME/home/work}"